Creatinine vs. Cystatin C: Which Test Measures PKD Kidney Health Better?

 What is Creatinine?

-Creatinine is a waste product primarily generated from the normal wear and tear of your muscles.
+Creatinine is a waste product produced primarily from the normal wear and tear of your muscles.
 It's released into the bloodstream and then filtered out by the kidneys.
-When your kidneys are working at full function they are able to filter out almost all creatinine waste and get rid of it in your urine.
-Having an elevated blood level can indicate a loss of kidney function, a loss of some of that filtration system.
+When your kidneys are working at full function they are able to filter out almost all creatinine waste and get rid of it urine.
+Having an elevated blood level of creatinine can indicate a loss of kidney function, a loss of some of that filtration system.

 Diet can also impact creatinine.
 If you eat a lot of meat (especially red meat), your body converts creatine from that meat into creatinine.
-A dietary pattern heavy with animal meat can create an environment where the kidneys will have to filter in overdrive to keep up with removal of that waste.
+A dietary pattern heavy with animal meat creates an environment where the kidneys will have to filter in overdrive to keep up with removal of that excess waste.
 This is called hyperfiltration.
-It can also lead to higher creatinine levels in the blood.
+It can also lead to higher creatinine levels in the blood and lower eGFR.

 Adult Creatinine Reference Ranges: